zhuohanl/video-to-notion/docs/backend-architecture.md

 2) **Download**: Container App Job pulls the video via `yt-dlp` to Blob `raw/vid/{jobId}.mp4`; emit status via Event Grid.
 3) **Index**: Orchestrator calls Video Indexer `Upload and Index` with SAS; poll status (timer/delay+retry) until `Processed`; fetch full insights JSON and persist to Blob `video-indexer/{jobId}/index.json`.
 4) **Keyframes**: For each shot boundary from insights, fetch the representative thumbnail via VI API; store to `frames/{jobId}/{shotStartMs}.jpg`.
+   - Rationale: shot boundaries typically align to slide or scene changes; VI’s keyframe is a stable representative image (vs. arbitrary frames) that visually anchors that section.
 5) **Speaker breaks**: Build breakpoints on speaker changes from transcript diarization.
 If a speaker change has no shot change nearby, fetch a thumbnail at that timestamp (VI) or capture via `ffmpeg` to keep every segment illustrated.
+   - Rationale: shot boundaries capture slide/visual shifts; speaker switches catch conversation turns that may not move the camera.
+Sorting and merging both in timestamp order yields one unified timeline, so each segment has exactly one frame and one transcript window without overlaps or gaps.
 6) **Alignment**: Merge sorted breakpoints (shot + speaker).
 For each segment: transcript window between breakpoints, frame URL, speaker metadata.
 Persist to Cosmos `segments` and Blob `manifests/{jobId}.json`.
 7) **Summarize**: Azure OpenAI condenses each transcript window into a paragraph; enforce size limits for Notion blocks.
 Keep raw transcript alongside summary for transparency.
 8) **Publish**: Render HTML/Markdown with `<img>` + paragraph blocks (including timestamps, optional speaker names); write to Blob `outputs/{jobId}.md|html` with short-lived SAS.
 Optionally push to Notion API.
 9) **Notify**: Status endpoint or webhook callback; states: `queued -> processing -> generating -> completed` (or `failed` with reason).

+## Segment Definition and Example
+- **Segment**: The merged time slice between any two breakpoints (shot boundary or speaker change).
+Each segment aggregates transcript lines in that window, carries a speaker label (e.g., first speaker in window), and points to one illustrative frame (typically the nearest shot keyframe at or before the segment start).
+Segments are what we summarize and render into the final Notion-ready output.
+- **Why this differs from shots/frames**:
+  - *Shot*: Visual boundary (slide/scene change) with a representative keyframe.
+  - *Frame*: Extracted image (e.g., shot keyframe) stored at `frames/{jobId}/{shotStartMs}.jpg`.
+  - *Segment*: Logical note chunk between merged breakpoints (shot + speaker), containing text + speaker + frame.
+- **Example**:

+    Shot boundaries from VI:
+    *Shot A*: 0:00–0:45 (keyframe at 0 ms → frame frames/job/0.jpg)
+    *Shot B*: 0:45–1:30 (keyframe at 45,000 ms → frame frames/job/45000.jpg)

+    Speaker changes from transcript:
+    *Speaker 1* starts at 0:00
+    *Speaker 2* starts at 1:00 (no shot change there; camera stays on same slide) *Speaker 1* starts again at 1:20

+    Breakpoints (sorted, deduped):
+    - 0:00 (shot+speaker)
+    - 0:45 (shot)
+    - 1:00 (speaker)
+    - 1:20 (speaker)
+    - 1:30 (end implied)

+    Segments built between breakpoints:
+    1. 0:00–0:45 → text = transcript lines in this window, speaker ~1, frame = frames/job/0.jpg (shot A keyframe)
+    2. 0:45–1:00 → text = transcript lines here (still Speaker 1), frame = frames/job/45000.jpg (shot B keyframe)
+    3. 1:00–1:20 → text = transcript lines here (Speaker 2), frame = frames/job/45000.jpg (no new shot, reuse nearest shot keyframe)
+    4. 1:20–1:30 → text = transcript lines here (Speaker 1), frame = frames/job/45000.jpg

+    So: shots give you where slides/scenes change and their keyframes; speaker changes add conversational breaks even without a visual change.
+A segment is the merged time slice between any two breakpoints, with transcript + speaker + one illustrative frame.

 ## Fallback/Custom Media Path (when not using VI)
 - After download, container job: